What I really want for Mother’s Day

 I want you to know I understand you.

-Yes, I know that in the middle of an argument or when I have to say “no,” the opposite seems true.
+Yes, I know that in the heat of the moment or when I have to say “no,” the opposite seems true.
 But my job is to protect you even when doing so doesn’t fit into your plans.

 I will pray for you and use wisdom to figure out if what you want to do is in line with what is safe and healthy for your overall well-being.
 I will try to include you in the decision-making process as much as I can, but I need you to trust me.
 I’m not being “mean”; I understand things more than you think I do.